 Hema currently owns around 160 stores and will further expand its innovative supermarket chain in China over the next 10 years.
 By 2030, physical stores should be established in all 200 Chinese cities with more than one million inhabitants.
 Hema’s main target group is young adults aged 25 to 35, and the retailer wants to provide more services for these people, in order to become more relevant to them.
 However, buying groceries at a physical Hema store isn’t yet a habit for Hema’s customers.
 After strategic conversations to uncover and align on the retailer’s business challenges, Hema and BrandLoyalty recently teamed up to boost sales per store and create a more emotional connection with customers by using loyalty as a driver.

-Our priority was to focus on increasing shopper frequency and creating fans, while communicating what Hema stands for: fast, fresh and fun.
+Our priority was to focus on increasing shopper frequency and creating fans while communicating what Hema stands for: fast, fresh and fun.
 From the start, BrandLoyalty proved added value with a consumer-centered approach.
 By conducting in-depth qualitative consumer research, we were able to develop Experience Maps that clearly showed the emotional and rational moments in a customer’s journey through purchase, brand promise and service.
-By mapping the whole journey, we were able to uncover valuable insights, understand the motivations that shape shopping behaviour, and identify business opportunities.
-All this extra knowledge increased our understanding of the brand characteristics that give customers a positive experience, thereby enabling us to emphasise these characteristics to improve the overall brand perception of Hema.
+By mapping the whole journey, we were able to uncover valuable insights, understand the motivations that shape shopping behavior, and identify business opportunities.
+All this extra knowledge increased our understanding of the brand characteristics that give customers a positive experience, thereby enabling us to emphasize these characteristics to improve the overall brand perception of Hema.

 When Hema allowed BrandLoyalty to introduce digital collecting into its own app, it marked the first time that Hema had involved a 3rd party in designing its app experience.
 Within the Hema app, BrandLoyalty is giving the collecting journey a game-like progression to create an innovative, interesting and more fun shopping experience for customers.
 The journey includes surprises along the way, such as treasure boxes called ’Bao-Hes’ which contain points and other extras.

 Completely designed in the Lion King theme, we also created a one-of-a-kind digital loyalty experience that enabled Hema to create a more emotional connection with shoppers by adding a bit of nostalgia.
-With a mini programme in the app, customers are presented with a variety of missions each week, which inspire them to try new things and shop in a different way.
+With a mini program in the app, customers are presented with a variety of missions each week, which inspire them to try new things and shop in a different way.
 By completing the missions, shoppers receive extra points.
 Customers can redeem these points against one of the items from The Lion King ‘On the Go’ range.
 The Royal VKB ‘On the Go’ range designed in the Lion King theme, makes it easier for Hema customers to integrate healthy food options in their busy lifestyle and feel rewarded for their loyalty at the same time.
 In the app, the participant goes on a journey through different nature landscapes inspired by the Lion King.
-The whole consumer journey is well designed and is integrated to drive the programme’s KPIs whereby the missions are an incentive for behaviour change.
-Unfortunately, it’s still too early to talk about results yet as the programme is still running until the end of October 2019.
+The whole consumer journey is well designed and is integrated to drive the program’s KPIs whereby the missions are an incentive for behavior change.
+Unfortunately, it’s still too early to talk about results yet as the program is still running until the end of October 2019.